C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 - Software Heritage Features. https://www.softwareheritage.org/software-heritage-features/

-### 3.b Comparative Preservation Approaches - 25 minutes
+### 4.b Comparative Code Preservation Approaches - 25 minutes

 Software Heritage represents one approach to digital preservation.
 To situate it within the broader field, we can compare it with initiatives that emerge from different institutional contexts and reflect different values.
 These different preservation strategies function similarly to how museums, libraries, and archives might each preserve cultural artifacts differently.
 Each approach has unique strengths and limitations that reflect their specific preservation goals and institutional missions.